Flood-Damaged Vehicles Common Occurrence in Florida

 “The important message to used vehicle consumers is to be aware that severely damaged vehicles may appear advertised for sale without any indication that they were at all affected by Sandy,” states a news release issued by the National Insurance Crime Bureau.
 “As always, buyers should be careful when considering a used vehicle purchase in the weeks and months following a disaster such as Sandy.”

 Probably the best advice on avoiding buying a flood-damaged vehicle is to have it professionally inspected.
+Flood and storm debris clean up is offered by North Star Tree Services.

 “Spending a little extra time to thoroughly check out a used car before you buy it can save you a great deal of money in the long run,” the Progressive’s Web site states.